IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note 1: The Report Creator may provide application logic that can make use of the selected resources.
 For example, a nodule (as `ImagingSelection`) and corresponding measurements (as `Observation`) are selected.
 Then the radiologist issues a voice command "insert hyperlink".
 In this case, the Report Creator applies the command with the selected resources and insert a hyperlink reference to the nodule with measurement.

-If the report context is resumed, then the Report Creator shall be able to restore the application to a state associated to the report context closely resemble the application state before the interruption.
+If the report context is resumed, then the Report Creator shall be able to restore the application to a state associated to the report context closely resemble the application state before the suspension.

 > Note: The DiagnosticReport-open event does not explicitly indicate if the report context is new or resumed.
 See [Subscriber Local Context and Local State](volume-1.html#1xx4110-resuming-contexts-subscriber-local-context-and-local-state) for design considerations.